willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 25:</b> The GradCam++ visualization from the web [3].</em>
 </p>

-Now, the noises in the right side of the Maltese dog image have disappeared and the other two images also have fewer noises.
+Now, the noises on the right side of the Maltese dog image have disappeared and the other two images also have fewer noises.
 More surprisingly, the heatmaps at this time have shown a sign of classification.
 Although they are smaller and sparser than in Figure 25, we can now have a good explanation for this problem.
 That is to recognize different dog breeds, detecting the whole shape of a dog should not be a good cue, but focusing on the details seems to be a better thing.

-Having looked the 3 images of 3 different dog breeds, you might have recognized the specialty of the heatmap locations:
+Having looked at the 3 images of 3 different dog breeds, you might have recognized the specialty of the heatmap locations:
-- "Chihuahua": On its head, there is a long heatmap which stays right on the white fur line of the dog.
+- "Chihuahua": On its head, there is a long heatmap that stays right on the white fur line of the dog.
-- "Japanese spaniel": Unlike the Chihuahua, Japanese spaniel has an inverted triangle on its head.
+- "Japanese spaniel": Unlike the Chihuahua, the Japanese spaniel has an inverted triangle on its head.
 There is a strong heatmap on the left side and a weak heatmap on the right side of the triangle.
 There are also some heatmaps near the mouth.
 - "Maltese": there are 3 heatmaps near the eyes and noses, which is possibly the indication to recognize Maltese dog with the others.